-Environmental Quality Incentives Program (EQIP) funding is used to accelerate practice implementation in the Bay region and in West Virginia.
+Environmental Quality Incentives Program (EQIP) funding is anticipated to double by FY 2018 and additional funds may be available by request to support accelerated practice implementation in the Bay region and in West Virginia.
 The NRCS is poised to work with landowners through EQIP to augment streamside buffers and natural stream stabilization techniques to reduce soil loss from critically eroding streambanks in the watershed.
 As mentioned above, NRCS is committed to increased planning and application of nutrient management on lands of the watershed with participating farmers.
 Additional staff is being sought by NRCS to assist with the increased planning, contracting, and implementing to meet the producers' needs.